 Growing Shrubs in Cold Climates

 When you are picking shrubs for zone 3 gardens, you’ll find helpful information by looking at the zone or range of zones assigned to each one.
-These zones tell you whether the plants are sufficiently cold hardy to thrive in your area.
-If you pick zone 3 bushes to plant, you’ll have less problems.
+These zones tell you whether the plants are sufficiently cold-hardy to thrive in your area.
+If you pick zone 3 bushes to plant, you’ll have fewer problems.

 Cold Hardy Shrubs

 Zone 3 bushes are all cold hardy shrubs.
 They can survive very low temperatures and are the best choices for shrubs in cold climates.
 Which shrubs work as zone 3 bushes?
 These days, you can find cold hardy cultivars for plants that used to be only for warmer regions, like forsythia.

 One cultivar to look at is Northern Gold forsythia (Forsythia “Northern Gold”), one of the shrubs for zone 3 gardens that blooms in spring.
 In fact, forsythia is usually the first shrub to flower, and its brilliant yellow, showy flowers can light up your backyard.

 If you’d like a plum tree, you’ll have your choice of two large bushes that are definitely cold hardy shrubs.
 Double Flowering plum (Prunus triloba “Multiplex”) is extremely cold-hardy, surviving zone 3 temperatures and even thriving in zone 2.
 Princess Kay plum (Prunus nigra “Princess Kay”) is equally hardy.
 Both are small plum trees with beautiful white spring flowers.